 As shown on the ZodiacKillerSite forum, Dr. Edward Adams and his wife featured in the newspapers prior to this threatening communication, so it is perfectly feasible that the author of the San Jose letter and code had identified his target in the days, weeks or months prior to the November 21st 1969 correspondence.
 Because of the nature of the redacted text, it appears that this letter was addressed specifically to a titled officer (possibly a Sergeant or Chief) of the San Jose Police Department.
 Bearing in mind the target of a 'widow' mentioned in the text, the author may be referring to a newspaper article involving the death of her husband, featuring commentary by the police official the letter is addressed to.
 The officer's name could be any number of characters in length depending on the title he holds, with the widow's surname just 5 or 6 characters in length.

 Was the widow a prominent member of society as suggested by AK Wilks, possibly a policewoman or politician, titled like Dr. Edward Adams.
-The Zodiac, on December 16th 1969, had set his sights on a cop or "government life".
+On December 16th 1969 the Zodiac Killer had set his sights on a cop or "government life".

 The phone call was received on Friday December 19th 1969 by San Jose police dispatcher Shirley Searcy.